thiagolioy/storyboard-class/README.md

 ## Motivation

 This repository supports a Storyboard class held at Concrete Solutions for new employees and interns.
 This by no means is production code or ready.
 The purpose is simply to show a few tricks, dos and don'ts, kind of thing.
-Also this are just starting files, during the class much will change, the changes probably wont be committed!
+Also this project contains only starting files, during the class much will change, the changes probably wont be committed!

 ## Installation